 Russell Wilson or Lamar Jackson?
-If you think the NFL’s MVP race has a frontrunner, think again
+If you think the NFL’s MVP race has a front-runner, think again

 It’s thus probably safe to say it’s going to be Wilson or Jackson, which offers some fascinating contrasts.
 Wilson, who early on in his career was known for his improvisation, can still be unconventionally dynamic but that designation is now the province of Jackson.

 The Ravens’ marvel is on a pace to rush for 1,260 yards, which would break Michael Vick’s record for a quarterback of 1,039.
-He leads the NFL with 6.9 yards per carry, and every game has produced at least one jaw-dropping move on the run.
+Jackson leads the NFL with 6.9 yards per carry, and every game has produced at least one jaw-dropping move on the run.
 But Jackson has also thrown well enough to have posted two games with perfect passer ratings, joining Ben Roethlisberger as the only QB to do so in NFL history.

 Wilson, meanwhile, has rushed for 265 yards and three touchdowns.
 He has a league-leading 23 touchdown passes to go with just two interceptions while pacing the NFL in both passer rating (114.9) and QBR (78.0).
 He’s seventh in completion percentage (68.5) and 10th in passing (273.7 yards per game).